 On the northern road to Kipos, a right turn and a steep climb through wheat fields takes you to the village of Ano Meria.
 The houses are far in between with large green gardens.
-The only inhabitants to welcome you in the hot summer days are the ever-present goats peaking cautiously through the fences.
+The only inhabitants to welcome you in the hot summer days are the ever-present goats peeking cautiously through the fences.
 A short drive and you'll find yourself at the gates of an ancient plane tree forest.
 Old trees bent out of shape by age, wind and water stand guard over the now dirt road that climbs gently through the surreal landscape.

 After one kilometer the woods open to a clearing, which doubles as a parking lot for the Karydies ("Walnut Trees") Taverna.
-It's one of the "hidden" tavernas of Samothrace, but only in theory, because in practice it's probably the most famous.
+It's one of the "hidden" tavernas of Samothraki, but only in theory, because in practice it's probably the most famous.

 The establishment was founded in 1977 and functions in a large cat-filled courtyard.
 The restaurant made its claim to fame on the various goat dishes and the home style of the cooking.